Xqqz/Younow-Tools/readme.md

 **Report any bug or missing feature at your will.**

-**If you like this software, please consider a Ƀitcoin donation to bitcoin://34fygtqeAP62xixpTj6w9XTtfKmqjFqpo6**
+**If you like this software, please consider a Bitcoin donation to bitcoin://34fygtqeAP62xixpTj6w9XTtfKmqjFqpo6**

 #Enjoy !